boyscout99/microservice-demo/README.md

 10. Deploy all services with `kubectl apply -f ./app`
 11. Apply the standard HPA configuration for the `frontend` service in the default namespace with `kubectl apply -f /autoscaling`

->[!warning] Update image version in the deployment files after every new versioning
+> :warning: Update image version in the deployment files after every new versioning
+>
->Both in `/kubernetes-manifests/default/loadgeneratory.yaml` and `kubernetes-manifests/rl-agent/app/loadgenerator.yaml` for the load generator and in `kubernetes-manifests/rl-agent/app/agent.yaml`.
+> Both in `/kubernetes-manifests/default/loadgeneratory.yaml` and `kubernetes-manifests/rl-agent/app/loadgenerator.yaml` for the load generator and in `kubernetes-manifests/rl-agent/app/agent.yaml`.

 #### Generating traffic load on the application with `loadgenerator`
 Update the image version in `/kubernetes-manifests/loadgenerator.yaml` with the x.x version of your build and deploy the service with `kubectl apply -f default/loadgenerator.yaml` for the `default` namespace and `kubectl apply -f rl-agent/app/loadgenerator.yaml` for the other namespace.